Search | Directories | Reference Tools

 PABIO 500 Introduction to Pathobiology Research (3-9, max.
 15)

 Nature and relevance of molecular sequence information, computer-based protein, and DNA sequence analysis, molecular sequence and genomic databases, and methods for database accession and interrogation.
 Prerequisite: background in molecular biology and permission of instructor.
-Offered: jointly with MEBI 536/PHG 536; ASp.
+Offered: jointly with PHG 536; Sp.

 PABIO 551 Biochemistry and Genetics of Pathogens and Their Hosts (4)

-.
 Provides a strong foundation in biochemistry, molecular biology, and genetics for students interested in disease.
-Principles will be illustrated through examples focusing on pathogens, and infectious and non-infectious disease.
-Prerequisite: undergraduate level course work in molecular biology or biochemistry or permission of instructor.
+Principles illustrated through examples focusing on pathogens, and infectious and non-infectious disease.
+Prerequisite: undergraduate-level coursework in molecular biology or biochemistry, or permission of instructor.
+Offered: jointly with G H 566; A.

 PABIO 552 Cell Biology of Human Pathogens and Disease (4)

-Cell biology and immunology explored through diseases of public health importance with examples of pathogen interaction with host cell biology and immune systems, unique aspects of the cell biology of pathogens, perturbations of these systems in non-infectious diseases and design of therapeutics and vaccines to combat diseases of public health importance.
-Prerequisite: undergraduate level coursework in biology or molecular biology or permission of instructor.
+Cell biology and immunology explored through diseases of public health importance.
+Examples of pathogen interaction with host cell biology and immune systems, unique aspects of the cell biology of pathogens, perturbations of these systems in non-infectious diseases, and design of therapeutics and vaccines to combat diseases of public health importance.
+Prerequisite: undergraduate-level coursework in biology or molecular biology or permission of instructor.
+Offered: W.

 Focuses on skills needed for scientific career: writing abstracts, curriculum vitae, research proposals; preparing for oral presentations; lab management skills; discussion of mentorship/trainee relationships; case-based discussions of various topics in ethics and scientific misconduct.
-Credit/no credit only.
-Offered: Sp.
+Credit/no-credit only.
+Offered: W.

 PABIO 580 Pathobiology Seminar (1, max.
 21)

-Research from students, faculty members, and invited speakers is presented and discussed.
-Topics include immunochemistry, viruses, membranes, infectious diseases, immune response and other related topics.
-Offered: AWSp.
+Research from students, faculty members, and invited speakers presented and discussed.
+Topics include immunochemistry, viruses, membranes, infectious diseases, immune response, and other related topics.
+Offered: W.

 PABIO 581 Current Literature in Pathobiology (1, max.
 15)

 Analysis of issues, hypothesis and experimental design and testing.
-Credit/no credit only.
 Prerequisite: graduate standing in pathobiology.
-Offered: W.
+Credit/no-credit only.
+Offered: Sp.

 PABIO 590 Selected Topics (1-20, max.
 20)

 Individual offerings focusing on topics such as pathogenesis, immunology, virology, disease agents, bioinformatics and grant writing.
 Small lecture format.
-Credit/no credit only.
 Prerequisite: permission of instructor.

 PABIO 598 Didactic Pathobiology (*, max.
 12)